 Continuing to conserve water is still important.
 There are plenty of rebates available when you upgrade your home and property with water efficient fixtures or landscaping.
 Staff will continue to provide water conservation education and enforcement of the current permanent restrictions, see below.

 - Watering over 15 minutes per station for automated irrigation systems.

 - Watering outdoor landscapes in a manner that causes runoff.

-- Washing down hard surfaces including sidewalks & driveways.
+- Washing down hard surfaces including sidewalks and driveways.

 - Not repairing water leaks or breaks quickly.

-- Irrigating lawn, shrubs, or ornamental landscape during and after 48 hours of a rainfall.
+- Irrigating lawn, shrubs or ornamental landscape during or 48-hours after rainfall.

 - Operating a fountain or decorative water feature, unless the water is part of a recirculating system.

-- Washing a vehicle (including cars, trucks, boats, trailers, and recreational vehicles) with a hose, unless the hose is fitted with a positive shut-off nozzle.
+- Washing a vehicle (including cars, trucks, boats, trailers and recreational) with a hose, unless the hose is fitted with a positive shut-off nozzle.

 State Mandated Reporting

 The State mandated monthly measuring and reporting started in June 2015.
 Below is a graph that displays historical usage and how our residents have been doing (click on the image to view as a PDF).